 A world of its own – and a paradise like no other – Bali is a stunning island from its countryside to its beaches, with endless discoveries and true luxury retreats.
-Here’s where to go, what to see, and how to get around.
+Here’s where to go and what to see on this amazing island.

 One of the world’s most storied vacation destinations – known as “The Island of the Gods” – Bali stakes a serious claim to representing paradise on Earth.
 From the countryside to the beaches, here’s a closer look at Bali’s stunning, sunny regions.

 Bali’s premiere beach resort area, Nusa Dua spotlights long stretches of soft white sand, calm seas, and cool breezes – ideal for beach and water sport activities like sunbathing, swimming, surfing, and scuba diving.

 The cultural heart of Bali, Ubud is famous as an arts and crafts hub as well as the center of a beautiful countryside full of terraced rice paddies, waterfalls, and lush, dramatic valleys.
 Take your pick of museums, galleries, temples, cooking classes, and cultural performances.

 Originally “discovered” by surfers, lively little Kuta is all beach recreation, breathtaking sunsets, and after-dark partying, while nearby Seminyak is a more upscale oceanside resort area with hip fashion boutiques, designer stores, and art studios.
 Kuta Beach is considered one of the more popular tourist beaches, known for its unrivaled sands and reef breaks.